stfwn/corr-cli/README.md

 ## Backlog

+- [ ] Add some commonly expected keybinds.
-[ ] Have a log in flow instead of having to create a config file manually.
+- [ ] Have a log in flow instead of having to create a config file manually.
-[ ] Command line option to only update the local cache with the latest articles and exit.
+- [ ] Command line option to only update the local cache with the latest articles and exit.